tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%% Ticket Establishment
       struct {
-          uint32 ticket_lifetime_hint;
+          uint32 ticket_lifetime;
           opaque ticket<0..2^16-1>;
       } NewSessionTicket;

-ticket_lifetime_hint
+ticket_lifetime
-: Indicates the lifetime
-  in seconds as a 32-bit unsigned integer in network byte order from the time of ticket issuance.
-A value of zero is reserved to indicate that the lifetime of the ticket is unspecified.
+: Indicates the lifetime in seconds as a 32-bit unsigned integer in network byte order from the time of ticket issuance.
+  Servers MUST NOT use any value more than 604800 seconds (7 days).
+  The value of zero indicates that the ticket should be discarded immediately.
+Clients MUST NOT cache session tickets for longer than 7 days, regardless of the ticket_lifetime.
+It MAY delete the ticket earlier based on local policy.
+A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.

 ticket
 : The value of the ticket to be used as the PSK identifier.
 {:br }

-The ticket lifetime hint is informative only.
-A client SHOULD delete the ticket and associated state when the time expires.
-It MAY delete the ticket earlier based on local policy.
-A server MAY treat a ticket as valid for a shorter or longer period of time than what is stated in the ticket_lifetime_hint.

 The ticket itself is an opaque label.
 It MAY either be a database lookup key or a self-encrypted and self-authenticated value.
 Section